-Behavioural finance was one of my favourite topic areas in business school, and for very good reasons.
+Behavioural finance was one of my favourite topic areas at the business school and for very good reasons.
 While we would like to believe that we are rational thinkers and make the best decisions based on available information, the truth is that this is not always the case.

-In fact, assessing investor actions by drawing only from traditional finance theories of rationality, CAPM models, and the efficient market hypothesis, is misleading.
-Day-to-day reality show otherwise – that investors are usually not close to being rational.
+In fact, assessing investor actions by drawing only from traditional finance theories of rationality, CAPM models, and the efficient market hypothesis is misleading.
+Day-to-day reality shows otherwise – that investors are usually not close to being rational.

 Common Biases in the Behaviour of Investors